On this page

 • Ms Kay Rundle (Governing Board member)

-The Science, Engineering and Health Committee’s (SEHC) supports the Governing Board in its role of overseeing the implementation of EPA’s strategic plans with respect to maintaining and growing its scientific excellence, and supporting EPA’s role in protecting human health and the environment by reducing the harmful effects of pollution and waste.
+The Science, Health and Engineering Advisory Committee (SHEAC) supports the Governing Board in its role of overseeing the implementation of EPA’s strategic plans with respect to maintaining and growing its scientific excellence and supporting EPA’s role in protecting human health and the environment by reducing the harmful effects of pollution and waste.

-• Professor Kate Auty (SEHC Chair and Governing Board Chair)
+• Professor Kate Auty (SHEAC Chair and Governing Board Chair)

 • Margaret Donnan (Governing Board member)